saltstack/salt/doc/topics/cloud/libvirt.rst

 SSH Key Authentication
 ======================
 Instead of specifying a password, an authorized key can be used for the minion setup.
-Ensure that the root user of your base image has the public key you want to use in .ssh/authorized_keys, then specify the private key in your config:
+Ensure that the ssh user of your base image has the public key you want to use in ~/.ssh/authorized_keys.
+If you want to use a non-root user you will likely want to configure salt-cloud to use sudo.

+An example using root:

 .. code-block:: yaml